 Course content is based on CSA B354.2-01, B354.4-02

-Participant manual, test, record of attendance, and wallet card
+Participant manual, test, a record of attendance, and wallet card

 Workers exposed or likely to be exposed to biological, physical, or chemical agents, supervisors, JHSC members, and health and safety representatives.